Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Channel Input Distribution Optimization

 We divide the original problem $\mathcal{P}_1$ into two sub-problems.

 1) \textit{Sub-problem 1}: We determine the constrained communication channel capacity $I(\Rv{X},\Rv{Y})$ for a given sensing distortion $D_s$ and identify the optimal distribution $P_\mathsf{X}(x)$.

-2) \textit{Sub-problem 2}: We calculate the minimum communication distortion $D_c$ for the given channel input distribution $P_\mathsf{X}(x)$ and determine the communication distortion $D_c$, thereby obtaining the CAS distortion $D$.
+2) \textit{Sub-problem 2}: We calculate the minimum communication distortion $D_c$ for the given channel input distribution $P_\mathsf{X}(x)$ and determine the communication distortion $D_c$, thereby obtaining the \ac{sdas} distortion $D$.

-By varying the preset sensing distortions, one may generate a set $\mathcal{D}$ collecting the CAS distortions calculated through the above two steps.
-Thus, the minimum CAS distortion and its corresponding distribution $P_\mathsf{X}(x)$ can be identified by the minimum value search.
+By varying the preset sensing distortions, one may generate a set $\mathcal{D}$ collecting the \ac{sdas} distortions calculated through the above two steps.
+Thus, the minimum \ac{sdas} distortion and its corresponding distribution $P_\mathsf{X}(x)$ can be identified by the minimum value search.
 The detailed procedure is as follows.